In today’s Japan Travel Q&A we answer a question about tipping from Mish in London:

 As Oliver Strand wrote in his May 2014 article, How Japan Has Perfected Hospitality Culture, “The service culture of Japan, which always over-delivers, directly contradicts the tipping culture of the United States, which supposedly incentivizes superior service but can have exactly the inverse effect” (bolding is ours).

 It’s true: service in Japan is so consistently outstanding, that many world travelers consider Japan to offer the world’s best hospitality.
+Learn the best time of year to visit Japan.

 No Tipping Culture